BootBlock/PoSh-Backup/README.md

     ```
     (Replace `"DailyCriticalBackups"` with the name of a defined set.
 If the "DailyCriticalBackups" set has a `PostRunAction`, it will be evaluated after all jobs in the set complete.
 This set-level action overrides any job-level post-run actions within the set.)

-*   **Simulate a backup job (local archive creation, any remote transfers, checksum operations, and post-run actions will be simulated):**
+*   **Simulate a backup job (local archive creation, any remote transfers, checksum operations, SFX creation, and post-run actions will be simulated):**
     ```powershell
-    .\PoSh-Backup.ps1 -BackupLocationName "MyDocumentsToSFTP" -Simulate
+    .\PoSh-Backup.ps1 -BackupLocationName "MyDocumentsBackupSFX" -Simulate
     ```

 *   **Run a job and treat 7-Zip warnings from local archiving as success for status reporting:**